bheimbu/evolutionary_ecology/docs/source/first_week.rst

 ^^^^^^^^^^^^^^^^
 .. important::
     1. Do DNA extractions and PCR reactions with your samples.
-    2. Work clean and tidy in the lab 🧹🥼 and obey the lab rules.
+    2. Work clean and tidy in the lab 🧹🥼 and obey the lab rules ⚖️.

 Questions of the Day
 ^^^^^^^^^^^^^^^^^^^